A Comprehensive Guide to Chroma Subsampling

 Chroma subsampling is an important component in achieving ultra-high resolutions and refresh rates on TVs and monitors.
 It’s also a huge part of making the internet functional with the ever-increasing demands placed on local connections and international infrastructure as more and more people consume higher-resolution content.

-Newer networking technologies are enabling faster and faster internet connections, and new generations of local video transmission cables, like HDMI 2.1 and DisplayPort 2.0, are enabling ever higher detailed content, including HDR and 10-bit color.
+Newer networking technologies are enabling faster and faster internet connections, and new generations of local video transmission cables, like HDMI 2.1 and DisplayPort 2.0, are enabling ever more detailed content, including HDR and 10-bit color.
 That said, there will always be a place for chroma subsampling.
 Not only does it let these already-incredible connections do even more, but it helps reduce the overall load on networks.
 When there is visually very little lost in the process, the reduced overall bandwidth is a real benefit.

 Frequently Asked Questions